Office Phone Voice:

 We study conceptually new catalytic approaches for solar fuel-forming reactions.
 The mainstream research in this area explores transition-metal-based systems to catalyze O2/H2 evolution and CO2 reduction.
 These catalysts are often made of rare and toxic metals, which disables their wide usage.
 To provide less expensive and more environmentally friendly alternatives, we aim to discover earth-abundant catalytic motifs that utilize solely organic compounds made of C, H, N and O.

-Two projects are currently under investigation in our labs:
+Three projects are currently under investigation in our labs:

 Metal-free motifs for electrocatalytic oxygen-evolution reaction (OER) and oxygen-reduction reaction (ORR).
 This research endeavor is driven by the hypothesized mechanism involving iminium ions, pseudobases and peroxides as key catalytic intermediates (see figure).
 Our studies have shown promising results for metal-free OER catalysis, and have provided important insights into the recent findings by other groups on OER by metal-free doped carbon-based nanostructures.
 In the future, we aim to investigate the OER/ORR bi-functionality of our model structures as an approach towards more efficient catalysis.
 In addition to these mechanistic studies, the chemical methodology to graft the well-defined catalytic motifs onto the edges of graphene nanoribbons will be explored to form functional 3D materials for OER/ORR.
 This project is currently funded by NSF.